 Behaviour and Relationships Curriculum

-‘At Shefford Lower we aim to develop the whole child by teaching them to hold themselves to high standards of behaviour and individual values, meaning they are always respectful, responsible and ready to learn.’
+‘At Shefford Lower we aim to develop the whole child by teaching all learners to hold themselves to high standards of behaviour and individual values, meaning they are always respectful, responsible and ready to learn.’

 Statement of Intent

-We recognise that achieving good behaviour takes constant and consistent effort and know that ensuring good behaviour in a classroom is an act of maintenance that only exists as long as you put effort into it.
-Therefore, to ensure high levels of consistency across the school, we ensure that we constantly review our curriculum with the children so that our good habits don’t slip.
+We recognise that achieving good behaviour takes constant and consistent effort.
+Therefore, to ensure high levels of consistency across the school, we constantly review our curriculum with the children so that our good habits are maintained.
 Our philosophy is to teach behaviour and values.

 Introduction